We aim for the highest possible attendance Below, are examples of how attendance is impacted upon by school absence.

 Unauthorised absences also creates additional work for school staff who will be anxious to help bring withdrawn pupils up to speed with the rest of the class.

-Attendance figures are analysed closely by Ofsted during their inspections and can thus impact on the overall school grading given.
-Outstanding schools have high levels of attendance.
+Attendance figures are analysed closely by Ofsted during their inspections and can thus impact on the overall school grading given that outstanding schools have high levels of attendance.
+Our Governors will invite parents who consistently keep children off school without authorisation to an attendance meeting.
+Parents may also be fined by the Local Authority.

 At Flyford Flavell First School, we aim to support by parents by giving out term dates as early as possible.
 We would appreciate it if people think carefully about the impact of unauthorised absences on our school community and as advised by Government, take their holidays outside of term time.